-I strive to communicate the findings of my research to as wide audience as possible.
+I strive to communicate the findings of my research to a wide audience.

 Radio, The Conversation, and other activities

-On August 2018 me and Jeffrey Parker published a paper providing a potential explanation for mysterious the discoveries of Juno regarding the depth-extent of the zonal jets in Jupiter.
+On August 2018 me and Jeffrey Parker published a paper providing a potential explanation for mysterious the discoveries of Juno regarding the depth-extent of the Jupiter’s stripes.
 I summarized our findings in a piece at The Conversation.
-Our findings attracted lots of media attention and in the weeks that followed I gave a few radio interviews about our findings.
+Our findings attracted lots of media attention and in the weeks that followed I gave a few radio interviews discussing them.

 On April 2021 our research regarding trends in ocean eddies came out.
-I was invited to write up a little piece about our findings in The Conversation and following that, there were several radio interview request.
-For example, I enjoyed a lot chatting with Ruth:
+I was invited to write up a little piece about our findings in The Conversation and following that, there were several radio interview requests.

-For example, in April 2021 we chatted about the findings regarding ocean eddy trends:
+For example, in April 2021 we chatted about our findings regarding ocean eddy trends:

-Four weeks later, I followed up a question that a listener had sent asking.
-The listener was wondering why at the coast of New South Wales the water temperature can drop dramatically when warm winds blows from the North.
+Four weeks later, I followed up a question that a listener had sent to the show.
+The listener was wondering why sometimes at the New South Wales coast despite that warm winds blow from the North the water temperature can drop dramatically.

 In August 2021, I was part of the Atlas of Life South Coast National Science Week (Aug.
 13th-21st, 2021).
 I gave a lecture on August 14th titled “The ocean currents in a changing climate” as part of the symposium “Our East Australian Ocean Hotspot – What is it and how will it change our coastal ecology”.
 (Both the slides and the recording of the presentation are available.)

-On June 2021 I begun working on my DECRA project to use machine learning algorithms to enhance climate and ocean models.
-I wrote up a pice in The Conversation explaining how machine learning can help in climate science.
-Then, next time we chatted with Simon we talked about this.
+On June 2021 I started working on my DECRA project that involves use of machine learning algorithms to enhance climate and ocean models.
+I wrote up a piece in The Conversation explaining how machine learning can help in climate science.
+Next time I was on Simon’s show we talked about this.